wawrzynek-eq/arch-kata/ADR/ADR 0002 - Selected models for AI asssisted grading.md

 The selected models fulfill the requirements and as a bonus, they are considered as the leading LLMs in the market.
 All of them have a subscription service and are widely available.

+## Tradeoffs

+Other models considered:
+* Github Copilot - did not pass the 'desired response' test
+* DeepSeek (and any reasoning model) - too verbose for this usage